Visiting Camden Yards – Five Tips For Newbies

 Visiting Camden Yards Tip #4: Try the crab dip waffle fries.
 You can find these at the Freestate Fries or Flying Dog stands; they’re waffle fries covered with a very Maryland-style crab dip.
 You can sprinkle some Old Bay on it from the condiment sections nearby.
 There’s other great food stuffs like Boog’s turkey sandwiches or the Dempsey’s Walk-Off, but if you’re gonna have one Camden Yards food item, this is a pretty good choice.
 And it won’t fill you up too much.
 Finally…

 Visiting Camden Yards Tip #5: If you’re a visiting team fan… cheer your Red Sox or Yankees or Blue Jays all you want…just be mindful that Baltimore is offering you a pretty nice baseball experience at probably a better price than your own team is.
-Be respectful of Orioles fans, they put up with noisy visitors more than just about any fan base.
+Be respectful of Orioles fans, they deal with more visitors than just about any fan base.
 Don’t bring bad karma on your team…early in 2011 a visiting Red Sox fan threw an Orioles home run ball back onto the field.
 That year the Red Sox blew a nine-game lead in September and were eliminated from playoff contention the last day of the season…in Baltimore.
 Coincidence?
 I think not.

 There you go; five tips for newbies visiting Camden Yards for the first or second time…and don’t forget the Brooks Robinson statue and the pre-game party at Slider’s/Pickles Pub across Russell Street.
 Baltimoreans love hanging out where there are cheap Natty Bohs to be had, and they’re a fun bunch.
+Make sure you’re prepared with one of these.